bitlather/academy-pgh-sessions/api-flask-mongo/README.md

 _Note: If you forget $set then it completely replaces the document with just the "seasons" field._

-- Prove our data looks good: `db.shows.find()` Notice that "That 70's Show" does not have seasons.
+- Prove our data looks good: `db.show.find()` Notice that "That 70's Show" does not have seasons.
 This would be impossible in a MySQL table, but Mongo's NoSQL structure lets you do things like that.

 - Now let's just get data that has more than 4 seasons:

 ```
-db.shows.find({ seasons: { $gt : 4 } })
+db.show.find({ seasons: { $gt : 4 } })
 ```

 _For more information on how to query data in Mongo, see the documentation here: https://docs.mongodb.com/manual/reference/method/db.collection.find/_